What is the Reasonable Person Standard in Personal Injury Law?

 The standard assists the courts in determining whether a party was negligent or acted reasonably.
 It is applied across the entire spectrum of law, from tort law to criminal law to contract law.

-Although the standard has changed over the years and has been helpful in making judgments legal so that they are fair and unbiased.
-It is not perfect.
+The standard has changed over the years and has been helpful in making judgments legal so that they are fair and unbiased.
+But it is not perfect.

 Read Also: